-Glasmeier holds a professional Masters and PhD in Regional Planning from UC Berkeley and currently serves as Associate Planning Board Member in the Town of Cohasset.
+Glasmeier holds a professional Masters and PhD in Regional from UC Berkeley and currently serves as Associate Planning Board Member in the Town of Cohasset.